PenelopeKing/PenelopeKing.github.io/README.md

 # About Me
 Hello!
 I'm Penelope King, a fourth year data science undergraduate at University of California, San Diego.
 I will be graduating in June 2025 and I am looking for a role where I can apply my data science and machine learning skills.

-Currently I am taking coursework in deep learning, computer vision, and natural langauge processing.
-I am currently working on a project to translate English audio into Japanese text.
-Another project I am working on is to apply graph transformers for text summarization purposes using knowledge and reasoning graphs.

 While I have more projects unrelated to data science, the projects listed here will only be comprised of my data science related projects.

 # Projects: